 Hewlett Packard Labs has developed tools that enable programmers to realize the benefits of Memory-Driven Computing and persistent memory.
 To simplify the developer experience, we are exposing familiar programming environments like Linux and Portable Operating System Interface APIs with programming languages like C/C++ and Java, making the performance advantages of massive memory on fabrics available to you in a way that lets you be productive quickly.

-During the design phase of the prototype, simulations had predicted that the speed of a Memory-Driven Computing architecture would improve current computing by multiple orders of magnitude.
+During the design phase of the prototype, simulations had predicted that the speed of the Memory-Driven Computing architecture would improve current computing by multiple orders of magnitude.
 Novel programming tools developed to harness massive, shared memory have shown execution speeds improved by up anywhere from 100-8,000 times on a range of workloads in areas such as image search, graph inference and financial modelling.

 As part of The Machine program, we built a similarity search framework for high-dimensional objects.
 High-dimensional search enables important component of many analytic tasks in information retrieval, (e.g. document duplicate detection), machine learning (e.g., nearest neighbor classification) and computer vision (e.g., pose estimation and object recognition).